MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-to-the-cloud.md

 |Tab With SharePoint </br> The frontend workload |SharePoint App Catalog|`yourProjectFolder/SPFx`|
 |Bot and Messaging Extension </br> The backend workload | Azure Web App	`yourProjectFolder/bot` |

-You are optionally to include other Azure resources that fits your application needs and the corresponding project code is deployed to that resources, this may include the following:
+You have to optionally include Azure resources that fit your application needs and the corresponding project code is deployed to the resources, this includes the following:
 * Azure Functions
 * Azure API Management